 It's the interface layer, which means UIKit files, mostly UIViewController subclasses and all the other stuff.
 Views don't do anything that's related to business logic, the're just a presentation and event forwarding layer which is used by the presenter.
 Because the view is just a pure view controller, you can use MVVM principles or data managers to make your project even more concise.

 Plain model classes used mostly by the interactor.
-Usually I'm defining them outside the VIPER module structure, because these entities are shared across the system.
+Usually I'm defining them outside the VIPER module structure (in the service layer), because these entities are shared across the system.
 We could separate them by module, but usually I don't like that approach because eg. all the CoreData models can be generated into one place.
 Same thing applies if you are using Swagger or a similar tool.

 The navigation logic of the application using UIKit classes.
 For example if you are using the same iPhone views in a iPad application, the only thing that might change is how the router builds up the structure.
 This allows you to keep everything else, but the Router untouched.
 It also listens for navigation flow changes from the presenter, so it'll display the proper screen if needed.
 Also if you need to open an external URL call UIApplication.shared.openURL(url) inside the Router because that's also a routing action, the same logic applies for social media sharing using UIActivityViewController.

-The anatomy of a module is pretty simple, I'm not creating subfolders for each layer, but I'm separating the interfaces and the default implementation in different places.
+The anatomy of the base template is pretty simple, I'm not creating subfolders for each layer, but I'm separating the interfaces and the default implementation in different places.
 That gives me a little bit of sanity, because most of the VIPER templates seemed to be very deterrent just because of the project structure.

 Protocols are defined for almost every VIPER component.
 Every protocol will be prefixed with the module name, and it won't have any other suffix except from the layer name (like MyModuleRouter, MyModulePresenter).